Passarinho4/mosquitto-manager/README.md

 Parameters marked as "just for development" have their default values configured for K8s deployment which is recommended in `/yamls/` examples.
 You can override them during development process to run mosquitto-manager locally.

+In `/yamls/pod.yaml` you can find two not obvious options:
+`shareProcessNamespace: true` and `SYS_PTRACE`.
+These options are required to allow mosquitto manager application (launched in different container than mosquitto process) edit the pskfile and send the reload config signal.
+The exact details about how it works - `managerServer.go`.

 Helpful commands:
 Subscribe on topic news using mosquitto console client: